mailgun/pelican-protocol/README.md

 A: Nope.
 The private RSA key that identifies the server can be moved, backed-up, and restored onto a different IP address.
 Does this mean that if my private keys are stolen, then my site can be impersonated?
 Absolutely.
 Protect your keys with a strong passphrase, and use the auto-backup so you don't loose them.

+The advantage here is two fold: its simpler, and it still prevents phishing attacks.
+If your first use is compromised you are in trouble no matter what, so lets keep administration and use easy.